Introduction — The Problem of Efficient Time Keeping

 Then, they can recommend ways to improve discussions and compare data across companies and industries.
 As technology companies turn their attention to the world’s most used productivity tool, expect new ways of helping businesses.

 We will always be in the business of selling minutes and turning hours into income.
-Smart calendars, powered by artificial intelligence and armed with big data, are about to make time even more valuable.
+Smart calendars, powered by artificial intelligence and armed with big data, are about to make time even more valuable throughout 2020 and beyond.